How we protect data collected on our sites

 AT Internet is a data controller concerning data collected on our sites.

 For more information about us, please see our legal notice.

-Our Data Protection Officer at the AT Internet group level is Mr. Nicolas Boudillon.
+Our Data Protection Officer is Mr. Louis-Marie Guérif.

 Cookies present on our sites

 Different types of cookies

 3 different types of cookie are used on our sites:

 - Functional cookies: These cookies enable the site to function in an optimal manner.